-Born in Yugoslavia, Otašević completed a degree at the Belgrade School of Industrial Design, and a BFA at the Belgrade Academy of Fine Art, Yugoslavia.
+Born in Yugoslavia, Otašević completed a degree at the Belgrade School of Industrial Design, and a MFA at the Belgrade Academy of Fine Art, Yugoslavia.

 Since immigrating to Toronto, Otašević’s work has participated in many solo and group exhibitions in Ontario and abroad.
 She was invited to exhibit in Dubai, UAE; the Asian Cultural Centre, NYC; Firehouse Plaza Art Gallery, NY; and Nanjing, China.